han-minhee/yolo-rust-ort/README.md

    ```bash
    python ./download_model.py --model yolov10n.pt
    ```
-   Alternatively, you can use the pre-included model at ./onnx/yolov10n.pt.
+   Alternatively, you can use the pre-included model at `./onnx/yolov10n.onnx` or `./onnx/yolov8n.onnx`.

 2. **Run the Rust Application**
 ```bash